 Staff continues to closely monitor the impact of COVID-19 on energy usage and revenues for SCP.
 Starting in the latter half of June, usage consistently tracks above pre-COVID conditions due to increased business activity, warmer weather conditions, and the large segment of the population working from home.
-Through the first two weeks of July, overall usage is 4% above pre-COVID conditions; a 9% increase in residential load is partly offset by a 1% decrease in commercial.
-Revenues from energy sales are projected to be 3% above budget for the month of July.
-This contrasts with -2.5% versus budget for the month of June before the recent ramp-up in commercial usage.
-Note that July is also the first month where COVID conditions were incorporated into budget forecasts.
-The data currently available through July 13 does not reflect the potential impact of new restrictions on business from the state and county.
+Through July 26th, overall usage is 4% above pre-COVID conditions; a 9% increase in residential load is offset by no measurable change in commercial.
+There appears to be little to no impact on commercial usage from the reinstitution of restrictions on business from the state and county.
+Revenues from energy sales are projected to be 1.5% below budget for the month of July.
+This compares to revenues 2.5% below budget for the month of July is also the first month where COVID conditions were incorporated into budget forecasts.